Tag: clinical rotations

 Contributing Writer

-Daniel is a third year medical student at Herbert Wertheim College of Medicine in Miami, Florida class of 2023.
-In 2017, he graduated from the University of Florida with a Bachelor of Science in psychology.
-He also is a licensed EMT in Florida.
-He enjoys watching sports, trying new foods, and exploring nature.
-After graduating medical school, Daniel would like to pursue a career in emergency medicine and eventually health policy.
+Kavita is a first year medical student at The Ohio State University College of Medicine in Columbus, OH class of 2025.
+In 2017, she graduated from Carnegie Mellon University with a Bachelor of Science in biological sciences She enjoys exercising, cooking and reading in her free time.
+After graduating medical school, Kavita would like to pursue a career in emergency medicine or anesthesiology.

 Small Differences in the Face of Death